michaelhelmick/python-tumblpy/README.rst

     # In Django, you'd do something like
     # oauth_verifier = request.GET.get('oauth_verifier')

-    # or get the oath_verifier by visiting auth_url in a browser
+    # or get the oauth_verifier by visiting auth_url in a browser
-    # after you authorize the app you'll be redirected to a page (your oauth_callback or tumblr's 404)
+    # after you authorize the app you'll be redirected to a page (your oauth_callback or Tumblr's 404)
     # grab the oauth_verifier from the url of that page

     oauth_verifier = *Grab oauth verifier from URL*